rackerlabs/support-how-to/content/cloud-servers/centos-7-apache-and-php-install.md

 This article demonstrates how to install Apache&reg; and PHP on CentOS&reg; 7.
-The default CentOS 7 image does not have access to repositories that support PHP version 5.6 and higher, so we need to enable a repository that does.
-We install this repository by using the default CentOS package manager, yum.
-The advantages of using yum to perform the installation (instead of the source code) is that yum also automatically installs future security updates and handles dependencies.
+The default CentOS 7 image does not have access to repositories that support PHP version 5.6 and higher, so you should enable a repository that does.
+Install this repository by using the default CentOS package manager, `yum`.
+The advantages of using `yum` to perform the installation (instead of the source code) is that `yum` also automatically installs future security updates and handles dependencies.

 **NOTE**
-This guide enables the IUS repository which provides newer versions of some software in the official CentOS and Red Hat repositories.
+This guide enables the Inline with Upstream Stable (IUS) repository, which provides newer versions of some software found in the official CentOS and Red Hat repositories.
 For more information on the IUS repository, please see the following link: [Install EPEL and IUS repositories on CentOS and Red Hat] (https://support.rackspace.com/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)

 ### Install Apache